 - On the Share tab of the ribbon,

-Alternatively, in the Catalog pane, expand Locators and right-click the locator to share, then choose Share As Locator .
+Alternatively, in the Catalog pane, expand Locators or folder connection in the Folders category , right-click the locator to share, and choose Share As Locator .

-The Select the Locator to Share dialog appears.
+The Select the Locator to Share dialog box appears.

 - Browse to select the locator to share and click OK.